TL;DR

 Who came first, NSE or BSE?

 The Bombay Stock Exchange is the first stock exchange in Asia (established in 1975).
-The National Stock Exchange (NSE) is a comparatively newer exchange (established in 1992).
+The National Stock Exchange (NSE) is comparatively newer (established in 1992).

 Why Is There a Price Difference Between the NSE And BSE?